The Inguinal Canal

 Development of the Inguinal Canal

-During development, the testes establish in the posterior abdominal wall, and descend into the scrotum.
-A fibrous cord of tissue called the gubernaculum attaches the inferior portion of the gonad to the future scrotum, and guides them during their descent.
+During development, the tissue that will become gonads (either testes or ovaries) establish in the posterior abdominal wall, and descend through the abdominal cavity.
+A fibrous cord of tissue called the gubernaculum attaches the inferior portion of the gonad to the future scrotum or labia, and guides them during their descent.

-The inguinal canal is the pathway by which the testes are able to leave the abdominal cavity and enter the scrotum.
-In the embryological stage, the canal is flanked by an out-pocketing of the peritoneum, and the abdominal musculature.
-This out-pocketing (processus vaginalis) normally degenerates, but a failure to do so can result in an indirect inguinal hernia.
+The inguinal canal is the pathway by which the testes (in an individual with an XY karyotype) leave the abdominal cavity and enter the scrotum.
+In the embryological stage, the canal is flanked by an out-pocketing of the peritoneum (processus vaginalis) and the abdominal musculature.

-In women, there is also a gubernaculum, this attaches the ovaries to the uterus and future labia majora.
+Individuals with an XX karyotype also have a gubernaculum, which attaches the ovaries to the uterus and future labia majora.
 Because the ovaries are attached to the uterus by the gubernaculum, they are prevented from descending as far as the testes, instead moving into the pelvic cavity.
-The gubernaculum then becomes the ovarian ligament, and round ligament of uterus.
+The gubernaculum then becomes two structures in the adult: the ovarian ligament and round ligament of uterus

-The mid-inguinal point is halfway between the pubic symphysis and the anterior superior iliac spine.
-The femoral artery crosses into the lower limb at this anatomical landmark.
+- Mid-inguinal point – halfway between the pubic symphysis and the anterior superior iliac spine.
+The femoral pulse can be palpated here.

-The midpoint of the inguinal ligament is exactly as the name suggests.
-The inguinal ligament runs from the pubic tubercle to the anterior superior iliac spine, so the midpoint is halfway between these structures.
+- Midpoint of the inguinal ligament – halfway between the pubic tubercle and the anterior superior iliac spine (the two attachments of the inguinal ligament).
 The opening to the inguinal canal is located just above this point.

-- The anterior wall is formed by the aponeurosis of the external oblique, and reinforced by the internal oblique muscle laterally.
+- Anterior wall – aponeurosis of the external oblique, reinforced by the internal oblique muscle laterally.

-- The roof is formed by the transversalis fascia, internal oblique and transversus abdominis.
+- Roof – transversalis fascia, internal oblique, and transversus abdominis.

-- The floor is formed by the inguinal ligament (a ‘rolled up’ portion of the external oblique aponeurosis) and thickened medially by the lacunar ligament.
+- Floor – inguinal ligament (a ‘rolled up’ portion of the external oblique aponeurosis), thickened medially by the lacunar ligament.

-During periods of increased intra-abdominal pressure, the abdominal viscera are pushed into the inguinal canal.
-To prevent herniation, the muscles of the anterior and posterior wall contract, and ‘clamp down’ on the canal.
+During periods of increased intra-abdominal pressure, the abdominal viscera are pushed into the posterior wall of the inguinal canal.
+To prevent herniation of viscera into the canal, the muscles of the anterior and posterior wall contract, and ‘clamp down’ on the canal.

 The superficial (external) ring marks the end of the inguinal canal, and lies just superior to the pubic tubercle.
 It is a triangle shaped opening, formed by the evagination of the external oblique, which forms another covering of the inguinal canal contents.
 This opening contains intercrural fibres, which run perpendicular to the aponeurosis of the external oblique and prevent the ring from widening.

-In men, the spermatic cord passes through the inguinal canal, to supply and drain the testes.
-In women, the round ligament of uterus traverses through the canal.
+In biological males, the spermatic cord passes through the inguinal canal, to supply and drain the testes.
+In biological females, the much smaller round ligament of the uterus traverses through the canal on its way to the labia majora.

 The walls of the inguinal canal are usually collapsed around their contents, preventing other structures from potentially entering the canal and becoming stuck.